Car insurance

 • Accidental damage to your car (even if it’s your fault)

-Optional extra benefits
+Optional extra cover benefits

 The sort of extra benefits on offer are: